All posts

 No — it coexists.
 Reference and fixture rows that tests reference by literal value (admin accounts, feature flags, country codes) stay in a short seed.sql or seed.ts.
 Seedfast fills the relational bulk around them — orders, activity, posts, events — using the live schema, so the part that normally breaks on every migration is the part it takes off your hands.

 Yes.
-A free tier is available, with no credit card required to connect and run a first seed — small schemas generally fit within its limits.
-Point seedfast connect at your Supabase direct or session-pooler connection string; if the schema exceeds the free tier, the CLI surfaces which limit was hit and links to pricing, and full details are on the Seedfast pricing page.
+Seedfast offers a 30-day free trial, with no credit card required to connect and run the first seed — small schemas typically fit within its limits.
+Point seedfast connect at your Supabase direct or session-pooler connection string; if the schema exceeds trial limits, the CLI surfaces which limit was hit and links to the Seedfast pricing page.

 If the part that hurts is seed.sql breaking every migration, start here: